geojak/YouKnowWho-s-ES-Plugins/README.md

 [BunrodeaRebellion.zip](https://github.com/geojak/YouKnowWho-s-ES-Plugins/releases/download/v1.0.0-BunrodeaRebellion/BunrodeaRebellion.zip) | 117.21 kb | 2025-04-11 | [view files](https://github.com/geojak/YouKnowWho-s-ES-Plugins/tree/main/myplugins/BunrodeaRebellion/) | <a href="res/imagemd/BunrodeaRebellion.md">view images</a> [1]<br>
 <br>
->The Megasa had enough of the Tyrant Queen.
-It is time for war.
-Which side will you support?
+>The Megasa have endured oppression under the Tyrant Queen for too long.
+Now, rebellion burns across the stars—will you fight for freedom or uphold the throne?
+Choose your side in the Bunrodea Civil War.
 <details>
 <summary>:blue_book: Plugin readme</summary>
-<blockquote>Add a mission that triggers the start of the civil war.

-You can choose which side to pick.
+<blockquote>This plugin introduces a branching civil war event to the Bunrodea faction, where players must choose between supporting the rebel Megasa or the ruling Queen's forces.

+Rebel fleets spawn across 12 systems

+Two possible outcomes: Rebel victory, partial Royalist suppression

-All bunrodea planets are now dominatable. do this to get access to their outfitters and shipyards
+Dominate planets to unlock their outfitters and shipyards
 </blockquote>
 </details>